 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of more than 50 subrecipients and consultants, executed a new subrecipient agreement, amended seven subrecipient or consultant contracts, and completed work on one subrecipient project, while distributing approximately \$52 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-Approximately \$392,000 in administrative costs was charged to this activity for the quarter covering regular personnel, office space, supplies and other operational costs.
+LMDC staff monitored the activities of approximately 40 subrecipients and consultants, amended one consultant contract and two subrecipient agreements while completing work on one subrecipient project.
+LMDC staff distributed approximately \$9 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+Only \$30 in administrative costs was charged to this activity for the quarter as most of the administrative costs (approximately \$254,000) was charged to Grant 2.
 The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.